Interns & Fellows

 Graduate Curatorial Internships at the National Gallery of Art provide in-depth training for advanced PhD students and recent PhD recipients interested in gaining curatorial experience in a museum setting.
 Interns work with curators on permanent collection and exhibition projects and attend a weekly seminar that introduces the staff, departments, programs, and functions of the Gallery.
 The duties and responsibilities are comparable to those of curatorial assistants.

-Graduate Curatorial Interns are in residence at the Gallery from September 15, 2014, to May 16, 2015, and work full time.
+Graduate Curatorial Interns are in residence at the Gallery from September 11, 2017, to May 11, 2018, and work full time.
 Interns receive a stipend of approximately $30,000 that is subject to all applicable taxes.
+Interns, using an authorized public transportation method, will receive an employer-provided fare subsidy to apply toward their monthly transit costs.

 Application Timeline and Procedures